 If you decide to try out some rainy day photography, you must remember to take care of your equipment.

 I don’t have any fancy protective gear for my camera.
-I just carried a regular backpack for my camera and extra lens (that I didn’t use).
-And I just used an umbrella.
+No camera jackets or things like that, just a backpack and an umbrella.
 It was pretty awkward to hold the umbrella with one hand and the camera with one-and-a-half hands.
 If possible, try and get someone to come with you as your personal assistant – to hold the umbrella.

 Below are a few of the photos I was able to snap around Nagoya Castle in the rain yesterday.
 By the way, I have a Canon EOS 600D that I bought six years ago, and I used the kit lens.

-Although Nagoya Castle was not shiny and glamorous yesterday, it had a rainy day charm.
-It was a unique way to see it and was a good opportunity for some rainy day photography practice.
+Although Nagoya Castle was not shiny and glamorous yesterday, it had a special rainy day charm.
+It was a unique way to see it and was a good opportunity to practice taking photos in the rain.

 Overall I’m pleased with my photos from yesterday and better understanding of ISO.